 From Wooden Frames To Hydraulic Resistance, To The Flywheel And Now The Fluid Indoor Rowing Machine.

 If you’ve ever wondered where the original idea for indoor rowing came from, it’s not hard to imagine that the first rowers were nowhere near as efficient as the machines of today.
-There are reports rowing machines were invented as early as 4th Century BC Greece, where wooden frames were used in military training, so inexperienced oarsmen could perfect their technique.
+The evolution of indoor rowing dates back to the 4th Century BC Greece, where wooden frames were used in military training, so inexperienced oarsmen could perfect their technique.
 However, the first patented indoor rower wasn’t created until 1872, when W.B.
 Curtis invented a machine to help water athletes stay fit on land.

 The most important thing about this design was the invention of the flywheel, which is still used to store rotational energy in air rowers today.
 While this machine lacked the feel of on-water rowing and the technology to measure the user’s performance, Curtis had many admirers and imitators who took it upon themselves to improve the machine.